getlago/lago-docs/docs/guide/02_self-hosting/tracking.md

 - `applied_add_on_created`: when an add-on is assigned to a customer
 - `invoice_created`: when a new invoice is emitted for a specific customer
 - `payment_status_changed`: when the payment status of an invoice changes

+## Detail of data collected about your organization
+By default, we collect data of your organization that you used in the signup form:
+- Your organization's **email**; and
+- Your organization's **name**.

+By [opting out](./tracking#opting-out), your organization's data won't be tracked anymore.

 ## Examples of collected payloads